Alizzygirl/Skilharvest-Group-3-Project/README.md

 #### Exploratory Data Analysis:
 ---
-we plotted Bar charts, pie Charts, calculated to summation, total sum of revenue, average revenue across the genres and director counts and the top 10 directors on the data by revenue.
+We plotted Bar charts, pie Charts, calculated to summation, total sum of revenue, average revenue across the genres and director counts and the top 10 directors on the data by revenue.

 #### Visualizations Tools:
 ---